Featured exhibits in the Hall of Geology and Paleontology (first floor)

 The Paleo Lab is a unique working laboratory where visitors are encouraged to interact with and ask questions of a paleontologist or lab volunteer while seeing first-hand how fossils are properly prepared, catalogued, and studied.
 Several “touch specimens,” real fossils that may be handled by visitors, are available.

 Have you found a fossil and need help with an identification?
 Paleo Lab volunteers can assist with identification of common local fossils.
+Want to meet a paleontologist?
+Drop by during Explore UT on March 7.

 Fossil identifications are for educational purposes only.
 We do not provide authentications or appraisals for monetary (market) value or for legal purposes.